junglesta/wherenodoctor/__LAB/chapters/10-first aid.md

   - If the person feels cold, cover him with a blanket.
   - If he is conscious and able to drink, give him sips of water or other drinks.
 If he looks dehydrated, give a lot of liquid, and Rehydration Drink (p.
 152).
 If he does not respond quickly, give intravenous fluids if you know how.
   - Treat his wounds, if he has any.
-  - If he is in pain, give him aspirin or another pain medicine—but not one with a sedative such as codeine.
+  - If he is in pain, give him aspirin or another pain medicinebut not one with a sedative such as codeine.
   - Keep calm, reassure the person, and seek medical help.
   If the person is unconscious: